Intelligent Offloading in Vehicular Edge Computing: A Comprehensive Review of Deep Reinforcement Learning Approaches and Architectures: Fundamentals of DRL

-In Vehicular Edge Computing (VEC), objectives such as latency reduction, energy efficiency, load balancing, scalability, reliability, and data security can be achieved through a single-agent approach with a fully observable MDP or via a multi-agent system using a partially observable Markov decision process (POMDP).
-Single Agent RL centrally optimizes latency, energy, and task allocation for multiple vehicles or servers while multiagent Reinforcement Learning (MARL) \cite{b146}, \cite{b147} involves multiple agents interacting within a shared environment, each optimizing the set objectives:
+In VEC, system-level objectives such as latency reduction, energy efficiency, load balancing, scalability, reliability, and data security can be addressed using either a centralized single-agent framework modeled as a fully observable MDP, or a distributed multi-agent framework modeled as a POMDP.
+In single-agent RL, a central controller may optimize latency, energy consumption, and task assignment across vehicles and servers.
+In contrast, MARL~\cite{b146, b147} enables multiple autonomous agents to interact with a shared environment, each optimizing its own objective while contributing to overall system performance.